 Those basic tenets of a good time at the dinner table were introduced at Mark’s own family gatherings in his childhood.
 His Irish-Italian upbringing in Dedham (MA) offered ample opportunity to enjoy good cooking, celebratory feasts, and shared laughter.
 Today, he brings those early lessons of warm hospitality to a new level of sophistication.
 Whether it’s having a regular guest’s habitual cocktail ready and waiting, or calling a customer at home to reveal that Mistral’s famous truffle macaroni is back on the menu, he makes every guest feel special and singled out for personal attention.
 That is the essence of true hospitality.

-Growing up in the suburbs of Long Island, Sarah was destined to be a Senator, a Marine Biologist, a Lawyer and an Actress, depending on the day.
-Finding herself at Boston University, Eleanor Roosevelt’s idea of, “True hospitality consists of giving the best of yourself to your guests,” drove Sarah into the School of Hospitality Administration where she was able to marry her love of cooking, food and bringing joy to others.
+Finding herself at Boston University, Eleanor Roosevelt’s idea, “True hospitality consists of giving the best of yourself to your guests,” drove Sarah into the School of Hospitality Administration where she was able to marry her love of cooking, food and bringing joy to others.

 In 2013, Sarah accepted the role of Assistant General Manager and Lead Mixologist on the initial team of Frost Ice Bar in Fanieul Hall.
 Opening the entertainment venue and leading her team through unexplored “frozen” Boston terrain prepared her for various challenges; she was able to gain incredible experience which she brought to Teatro in Fall 2015.